 Antique and Vintage Photos by Val Erde

-Dog in garden before and after.
-Photo coloring by Val Erde
+Dog in garden after photo coloring by Val Erde.

 What kind of dog is this?